 Royal Palace of Brussels

-The official residence is located in the outskirts of Brussels – at the Royal Palace of Laeken.
+The official residence is located on the outskirts of Brussels – at the Royal Palace of Laeken.

-The Royal Palace is not open for visitors all year around.
+The Royal Palace is not open for visitors all year round.
 It is only open from late July to the beginning of September every year Tuesday to Sunday (closed on Mondays).